PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 Figure 2: Overview of PAPO objective.

-We propose Perception-Aware Policy Optimization (PAPO), a novel RLVR algorithm that enhances multimodal reasoning through visually grounded optimization.
-PAPO is a simple extension of GRPO that directly incorporates a perception-aware internal supervision signal into its training objective.
+We propose Perception-Aware Policy Optimization (PAPO), a novel policy gradient algorithm that enhances multimodal reasoning through visually grounded optimization.
+PAPO can serve as a direct drop-in replacement for GRPO or DAPO without any additional assumptions.
+The key idea of PAPO is to encourage the model to learn to perceive while learning to reason by introducing an Implicit Perception Loss in the form of a KL divergence term that can be seamlessly plugged into mainstream RLVR algorithms.
 Notably, PAPO does not rely on additional data curation, external reward models, or proprietary models.

 objective comparison